 Proper Layering for Winter Fly Fishing

 The idea of layering is a critical concept to grasp and practice when winter fly fishing.
-You hear it repeated all the time when you are doing any cold-weather activity, but what’s the big deal with layering?

-- Base layer
+- Base layer (crucial)

-- Insulating mid-layer
+- Insulating mid-layer (crucial)

-- Protective exterior layer
+- Protective exterior layer (for very cold weather)

-Trapping Body Heat with Insulating Mid Layer
+Trapping Body Heat with an Insulating Mid Layer

 The Outer Shell for Winter Fly Fishing

-Tips for Choosing a Merino Wool Base Layer
+Tips for Choosing a Merino Wool Layer